WRF User Support and Information

 Mesoscale Model) core.
-The ARW has been largely developed and maintained by the

-MMM Division of NCAR, and its users' page is: WRF-ARW Users' Page.
+The ARW has been largely developed and maintained by the MMM Laboratory, and its users' page is: WRF-ARW Users' Page.
 The NMM core was developed by the National Centers for Environmental Prediction, and its user support is provided by the Developmental Testbed Center.
-Its users' page is: WRF-NMM Users' Page.

-may be found here:
+Its users' page is: WRF-NMM Users' Page. may be found here: